How does it work?

 As time has gone on, backup systems have consistently evolved to newer and higher capacity tapes and more robust software products.
 On average, companies changed their backup software and choice of tape media at least once every three years to keep pace with the changing technology available.
 These constant changes in technology have created massive numbers of orphaned datasets on inaccessible media around the world.

-Today, the AWS Cloud is a viable backup alternative to tape, and companies are switching from tape backup to direct backup on AWS in record numbers.
-Tape Ark provides access to the historical data that was created before AWS was a viable backup destination.
+Today, the public cloud is a viable backup alternative to tape, and companies are switching from tape backup to direct backup to the lcloud in record numbers.
+Tape Ark provides access to the historical data that was created before the cloud was a viable backup destination.
 Tape Ark also provides you with a single point of access to your whole data collection, which means no more offsite storage of old tape, maintaining legacy infrastructure or software platforms.